 Dig holes three to four inches deep, and place corms with the point facing up.
 Water well immediately after planting.

-In USDA Hardiness Zones 3-8, plant spring-blooming crocuses six to eight weeks before the first hard frost is expected, and when soil temperature is below 60°F. Generally, this would mean September through October in the north, and October through November in the south.
+In USDA Hardiness Zones 3-8, plant newly purchased spring-blooming crocuses six to eight weeks before the first hard frost is expected, and when soil temperature is below 60°F. Generally, this would mean September through October in the north, and October through November in the south.
+If you’ve dug your own, you can plant after the frost.

 Gardeners in warmer zones will want to “chill” corms at 35°F to 45°F for 12 to 14 weeks, so put them in the recesses of the fridge in October, and plant as soon as they come out of the chill.